 The Human Resources staff is available to assist employees with various issues such as benefits, leave, Student Employment, Workers' Compensation, on-the-job injuries, and other employment related matters.
-The Human Resources Office is located in Suite 215 in the Heflin Administration Building.
+The Human Resources Office is located in the Heflin Administration Building.